-The comprehensive proposal application will ask for the following information (if applicable):
+The comprehensive proposal application will ask for the following information (if applicable).
+This will be completed on the website:

 - NIH Biosketch of proposing investigator